 Norbaeocystin – An Ignored Psilocybin Derivative

-Norbaeocystin is a psilocybin derivative, i.e., an analogue of the psychedelic prodrug psilocybin.
-It is also described by the chemical name 3-(2-ammonioethyl)-1H-indol-4-yl dihydrogen phosphate and the molecular formula C10H13N2O4P.
-It has a molecular mass of 256.2 grams per mole.
+Norbaeocystin is a psilocybin derivative, i.e., an analog of the psychedelic prodrug psilocybin.
+It is also described by the chemical name 3-(2-ammonioethyl)-1H-indol-4-yl dihydrogen phosphate and the molecular formula C10H13N2O4P.1 It has a molecular mass of 256.2 grams per mole.

-Norbaeocystin has a primary amino group on the ethyl amine group shared by the psilocybin derivatives.
+Norbaeocystin has a primary amino group on the ethyl amine group that is common to the psilocybin derivatives.
 However, unlike baeocystin, aeruginascin, or psilocybin, it has no methylation on the ethylamine group.
-By contrast Baeocystin has a single methyl group at this position; psilocybin has two methyl groups; and aeruginascin has three methyl groups.
+By contrast, baeocystin has a single methyl group at this position, psilocybin has two methyl groups, and aeruginascin has three methyl groups.

-Norbaeocystin was first isolated from submerged cultures of psilocybe baeocystis (Leung and Paul, 1968).
-Solvent extraction provided material enriched in psilocybin derivatives.
+Norbaeocystin was first isolated from submerged cultures of Psilocybe baeocystis.2 In the study, solvent extractions provided material enriched in psilocybin derivatives.
 Those chemicals were further separated by chromatography to provide pure fractions of norbaeocystin, baeocystin, and psilocybin.

 Researchers propose that additional methyl groups are added by the enzyme PsiM, generating baeocystin (one methylation) and psilocybin (two methylations).
-The research by Fricke et al. provides the foundation for in vitro enzymatic synthesis of psilocybin and psilocybin derivatives.
-Alternatively, the desired compounds could be produced by biotechnological production through genetic engineering of suitable fermentation hosts.
+This research establishes the foundation for in vitro enzymatic synthesis of psilocybin and psilocybin derivatives.
+Alternatively, the desired compounds could be produced by biotechnological production through the genetic engineering of suitable fermentation hosts.